 Principle 6: Managing risks and performance through robust internal control and strong public financial management.
-Supporting Principles To meet the requirements of this Principle, Lancashire County Council will; This will be evidenced by: Managing risk Managing performance Robust internal control.
+Supporting Principles To meet the requirements of this Principle, Lancashire County Council will; This will be evidenced by: Managing performance Robust internal control.
 Managing data.
-Strong public financial management Maintain an effective Audit & Governance Committee which is independent of the executive and scrutiny functions.
-Enable the Director of Financial Resources to bring influence to bear on all material decisions and provide advice on the levels of reserves and balances to be retained.
+Strong public financial management Maintain an effective Audit, Risk & Governance Committee which is independent of the executive and scrutiny functions.
+Enable the Director of Finance to bring influence to bear on all material decisions and provide advice on the levels of reserves and balances to be retained.
 Ensure that risk management is embedded into the culture of the County Council, with Members and managers at all levels recognising that risk management is part of their job.
 Ensure our arrangements for financial and internal control and management of risk are formally addressed within the annual governance reports.
 Ensure effective internal control arrangements exist for sound financial management systems and processes.
-Ensure that a Corporate Performance Summary is presented to the Cabinet Committee for Performance Improvement on a quarterly basis Ensure that quarterly Quality of Service and highlight reports are produced and used to hold Cabinet Members and officers to account Audit & Governance Committee Money Matters Budget Reports Approach to Risk Management and publication of a quarterly Corporate Risk & Opportunity Register Annual Governance Statement Performance reports presented to CCPI Internal Audit Reports Quality of Service Reports Project Accuracy O&S arrangements Information Governance Strategy Data Protection Policy
+Ensure that a Corporate Performance Summary is presented to the Cabinet Committee for Performance Improvement on a quarterly basis Ensure that quarterly performance reports are produced and used to hold Cabinet Members and officers to account Audit, Risk & Governance Committee Money Matters Budget Monitoring Reports Approach to Risk Management and publication of a quarterly Corporate Risk & Opportunity Register Annual Governance Statement Performance reports presented to Cabinet Committee for Performance Improvement (CCPI) Internal Audit Reports Project Accuracy Overview and Scrutiny arrangements Information Governance Strategy Data Protection Policy Companies - account filed in accordance